SinaiNday/Go_MariaDB_RestfulAPI/README.md

 # Go_MariaDB_RestfulAPI

-This is a simple restful API build in golang.
+This is a simple restful API built in golang (Go).

 Packages used in this project:
 -----------------------------